cube3power/atsd/sql/scheduled-sql-store.md

 Click **Store** to load the new derived series in the database.

-Click **Schedule** to created a scheduled SQL job to create and store new records for derived series continously.
+Click **Schedule** to created a scheduled SQL job to create and store new records for derived series continuously.

 ### Monitoring